0mar/weighted-distance-transform/README.md

 Output (right): A distance transform.
 Image plotted in Matplotlib.
 ### Installing

-Installing uses Distutils with NumPy's extensions
+Installing uses `setuptools` from distutils with NumPy extensions.

 Clone the repository